 Describe symptoms.
 Get clear next steps.
 Connect to tele-vets, local & ER clinics, pharmacy savings, food, insurance, breeders, training, grooming, boarding, DNA kits, GPS collars, and more.

-Last reviewed and updated: March 2026.
-Our editorial team cross-references all pet health content against current AVMA guidelines, ASPCA resources, and peer-reviewed veterinary literature to ensure accuracy.
+Last reviewed and updated: April 2026.
+Health content is cross-referenced against current AVMA guidelines, the Merck Veterinary Manual, and peer-reviewed veterinary literature.

 How the AI helps